Joshualaycoh/joshualaycoh/README.md

 ### 💼 About Me

-🔧 From the workshops of industry, I've journeyed to the realm of code.
-A full-stack builder, striving to create useful and well-crafted digital homes for all wayfarers.
+👨‍💻 🛠️ Joshua, a humble engineer of industry, now venturing beyond the familiar workshops, eager to explore the winding paths and hidden wonders of the web development realm.
 ---

 ### 🚀 What I’m Up To